Analysis of Knowledge Transfer in Kernel Regime: Experimental Results

 \subsection{Dynamics of knowledge transfer}

-In this section we study knowledge transfer and distillation in different settings.
+The experiments in this section show the theoretical justification (in Theorem \ref{thm:1} and \ref{thm:3}) of the experimentally well-studied advantage of a teacher.
+We study knowledge transfer in different settings.
 We first consider a finite regularization in Eq. \ref{eq:KT_main} by setting $\lambda = 0.01$.
-Figure \ref{fig:NoTeacherVsStudent} shows the dynamics of the results in different settings, i) no teacher, i.e., the student is independently trained without access to a teacher, ii) student training, where the student is trained by both the teacher and the true labels according to Eq. \ref{eq:KT_main}, and iii) the teacher, trained by only the true labels.
-For each setting, we illustrate the training loss (Figure \ref{fig:train_loss_noteachervstudent}) and the test loss (Figure \ref{fig:testloss_noteachervsstudent}).
+Figures \ref{fig:train_loss_noteachervstudent} and \ref{fig:testloss_noteachervsstudent} show the dynamics of the results in different settings, i) no teacher, i.e., the student is independently trained without access to a teacher, ii) student training, where the student is trained by both the teacher and the true labels according to Eq. \ref{eq:KT_main}, and iii) the teacher, trained by only the true labels.
+For each setting, we illustrate the training loss and the test loss.
+The horizontal axes in the plots show the number of iterations of the optimizer.
+In total, we choose 50000 iterations to be sure of the optimization convergence.
+This corresponds to the parameter $r$ of the dynamical system proposed in section \ref{sec:general_framework}.
 Note that true labels are the same for the teacher and the students.
 Teacher shows the best performance because of its considerably larger capacity.
 On the other hand, we observe, i) for the student with access to the teacher its performance is better than the student without access to the teacher.
-This corresponds to the result in Theorem \ref{thm:1} and the discussion in section \ref{sec:further}, where the final performance of the student is shown to be improved by the teacher. ii) the convergence rate of the optimization is significantly faster for the student with teacher compared to the other alternatives.
+This observation is verified by the result in Theorem \ref{thm:1} that states the final performance of the student is a weighted average of the performances of the teacher and of the student with no teacher.
+This observation is also consistent with the discussion in section \ref{sec:further}, where the final performance of the student is shown to improve with the teacher. ii) The convergence rate of the optimization is significantly faster for the student with teacher compared to the other alternatives.
 This confirms the prediction of Theorem \ref{thm:3}.
 This experiment implies the importance of a proper knowledge transfer to the student network via the information from the teacher.